CleverRaven/Cataclysm-DDA/data/mods/Aftershock/items/armor/exosuit/exosuit_guide.md

 ### Plating
 Each plating has a minimum weight of 500 g to represent the connection points.
-The steel and plastic are based on 6mm thickness, while the VCC is 4mm thick to keep weight managable.
+The steel and plastic are based on 6mm thickness, while the VCC is 4mm thick to keep weight manageable.
 Exosuits can accept a wide range of plating.
-Plastic, steel, and vaccum-cast carbide are common.
+Plastic, steel, and vacuum-cast carbide are common.
 Improvised armor has been found on frontiers and in the underworld.
 The plates are rounded, using a ball-and-joint system somewhat resembling a hard diving or EVA suit.

 | Plating              | Weight
 | ---                  | ---
 | Plastic              | 11.01 kg
 | Tempered Steel       | 44.05 kg
-| Vaccum-cast Carbide  | 65.41 kg
+| Vacuum-cast Carbide  | 65.41 kg

 ### Modules
 A variety of modules are available, ranging from sensor packages to batteries to load-bearing modules to jetpacks.
 These are built in a swappable black box configuration, requiring only that the module be mounted on the suit's connection points.